 Let’s start with the basics!
 If you need a minor staple item, Ingram grocery is just a five mile drive into Ingram (call ahead for their hours).
 If you need a wider selection of items HEB is the go-to.
 There is also a super Walmart in town.

 If it’s the weekend, and especially in the summer, there’s often live music at the Hunt Store, a long-standing Hunt establishment.
 If you’re in town between Memorial Day and Labor Day, visit Crider’s Rodeo and Dancehall.
 Generations of locals and visitors have spent their Saturday nights there.
 A new addition to the area is on the loop in Ingram and conveniently named Down on the Loop.
-They have a selection of Texas wines, beer on tap, food trucks, and often have live music.
-If you are feeling like going into Kerrville, Grape Juice has 20 beers on tap and a great wine selection.
-Pint and Plow is a local favorite as well.
+They have a selection of Texas wines, beer on tap, food trucks next door (try QueZeen BBQ), and often have live music.
+If you feel like heading into Kerrville, Grape Juice has 20 beers on tap and a great wine selection.
+Pint and Plow is a local favorite, as well as the new-ish Trailhead Beer Garden, located at the end of the Kerrville River Trail.
 The Arcadia in downtown Kerrville (and just a stone’s throw from Grape Juice) offers live music on a more national level.
 It’s been recently renovated to its former glory and worth the trip if you are into live music.
 Visit their websites for hours of operation.